InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2022-08-14-the-ascomian-saga-the-eight-winds.md

 <p>
 <span style="font-weight: 900;">
             Cavalcader
-          </span> – warm guts of wind able to make living objects levitate.
+          </span> – warm gust of wind able to make living objects levitate.
 It will often carry flowers and smaller animals.
 Echoed neighs can be heard when the Cavalcader blows strong.
 </p>
 <p>
 <span style="font-weight: 900;">